Program Details

 Course Description

-Over two weeks in Thailand, learn about the role of elephants in the Thai culture and how this influences a variety of factors that affect both human and animal health.
+Over 2 weeks in Thailand, learn about the role of elephants in the Thai culture and how this influences a variety of factors that affect both human and animal health.
 Learn about Thai healthcare for humans, as well as for animals.
 Grow in an understanding of Thailand’s progress toward a number of SDGs and learn the role and impact culture has on that progress.
-Upon returning to the UofM, continue exploring global health by comparing and contrasting SDGs in Thailand and Minnesota during seven weeks of class.
+Upon returning to the UofM, continue exploring global health by comparing and contrasting SDGs in Thailand and Minnesota during 7 weeks of class.

 Program Model